Corporate Diversity & Inclusiveness

 While a lot of diversity is not something we can immediately observe with our eyes, we all have some diversity and similarity when you peel back the layers.
 However, some of our diversity and similarity may be more prominent than others; thus, people by nature tend to make quick overt judgments.
 Therefore, to truly understand somebody and respectfully learn about their diversity, it is crucial to have open discussions with them.
 If people feel safe and comfortable, you can get to know them.
 I encourage people to make this a two-way process.

 The benefits are quite expansive and worth the investment.
-Indeed, some research has shown that there is often a direct positive impact on profitability when organizations increase the number of women in their leadership roles.
-The same thing happens when there is a better mix of racial/ethnic diversity.
-The research also suggests that an increase in D&I can impact far more.
+Research has shown that DEI&B programs can increase profitability when organizations have woman in their leadership roles.
+The research also suggests that an increase in DEI&B can impact far more.
 However, there is a need for more studies (both quantitative and qualitative) within organizations that have successful outcomes to prove further benefits.
 This is where using metrics (the quantitative piece) and interpreting the data (qualitative) come into play.
-We understand that it can be challenging for organizations to release detailed information about their D&I. They would have to consider the legal, privacy, and reputation issues that may result from releasing too much information.
-However, no organization is perfect, and like many programs, D&I is also a work-in-progress.
-Due to the lack of concrete D&I data from companies, the public can generally only access 3rd party research from many organizations and industries that provide aggregated data that are not specific to a particular outcome from that company's D&I initiative.
-This is not to say that storytelling is not essential as it has significant impacts and may help change a person's bias.
-The most widely published data tends to be about gender equality in the workplace.
+We understand that it can be challenging for organizations to release detailed information about their DEI&B. They would have to consider the legal, privacy, and reputation issues that may result from releasing too much information.
+However, no organization is perfect, and like many programs, DEI&B is also a work-in-progress.

 Diversity of thought is very important.
 Why?
 It increases creative thinking and enhances problem-solving skills.
 Consequently, a lack of it can lead to bad decision making like "Groupthink."
 That sometimes occurs when a person with a powerful personality leads a group and is not open to different ideas.
 It can also happen in groups where the people under a leader are too afraid to voice their opinions as they don't know if the leader will appreciate it or not.
 Due to this, leaders can develop "yes-people" without even realizing it.
 Leaders that are open and give voice & support to others are more likely to avoid groupthink's toxicity and negative ramifications.